BenLangmead/comp-genomics-class/README.md

 The `notebooks` subdirectory contains the raw JSON for the iPython notebooks referenced in class.
 The notebooks are also available as public GitHub gists and you can view readable versions of them at the following URLs:

-* Exact and approximate matching
+* Strings, exact and approximate matching, sorting
     * [Strings](http://nbviewer.ipython.org/6512698)
     * [Naive exact matching](http://nbviewer.ipython.org/8258880)
     * [Z algorithm (fundamental preprocessing)](http://nbviewer.ipython.org/7473392)